What you need to know when choosing a preschool nursery or playgroup

 Kids need physical exercise and fresh air, and if the school has some sort of outdoor area, it’s a plus

-- Are there books?
+- Are there books out in plain sight?

 Self-explanatory here, but again, different countries have different resources, and you want to be sure that your child has access to books (I’m thinking picture books for young kiddos) in any language.